Updated May 29, 2023

 6. Parameter log_min_messages(enum)

 When you set this parameter, you have the ability to determine the maximum level of messages that will be written to the server logs.
 It’s important to note that the sequence of considered levels for this parameter differs from the one mentioned above.
 It is PANIC, FATAL, LOG, ERROR, WARNING, NOTICE, INFO, DEBUG1, DEBUG2, DEBUG3, DEBUG4, AND DEBUG5.
 The default setting for this parameter is NOTICE.
 As a result, the server logs will automatically include all messages that come before INFO.

 7. Parameter log_min_error_statement(enum)

-This parameter defines the level up to the messages that should be logged, and the sequence of the level considered here is not as mentioned above.
-It is PANIC, FATAL, LOG, ERROR, WARNING, NOTICE, INFO, DEBUG1, DEBUG2, DEBUG3, DEBUG4 AND DEBUG5.
+This parameter determines the logging level, specifying the range of messages that should be logged.
+The sequence of the considered levels is not as mentioned above.
+It is PANIC, FATAL, LOG, ERROR, WARNING, NOTICE, INFO, DEBUG1, DEBUG2, DEBUG3, DEBUG4, AND DEBUG5.
 The default value of this parameter is set to NOTICE.
 Hence, all the messages previous to INFO will be logged by default.

 9. Parameter log_checkpoints(boolean)

 When you set this parameter to true, the server logs will include logging of checkpoints and restart points.

 We can use the log management system provided in PostgreSQL for debugging the issues, finding the causes, improving the database operations efficiency, and maintaining the logs for future reference.
 Users can configure various parameters to define the logging behavior and pattern.
 Users have the ability to specify the aspects that should be logged, enable logging at specific times, and determine the storage location for the generated logs.